 You don’t have to be among the smartest people in the country to know that Massachusetts is a great place to live (but it helps.)
 Don’t worry, though; we’re here to tell you what’s so great about the Old Colony State.

 We’ve already covered Boston sports, but Massachusetts has a lot more game to offer than the capital city alone.
-Aside from the many championships the major pro teams have brought home, the state also has many other professional, college and amateur sports clubs, from lacrosse to hockey to soccer, and even a drum corps.
+Aside from the many championships, the major pro teams have brought home, the state also has many other professionals, college, and amateur sports clubs, from lacrosse to hockey to soccer, and even a drum corps.
 Whatever your sport, the Bay State has you covered.

 Those timeless Norwegian songsters, Ylvis (of “What Does the Fox Say?” fame), penned yet another instant classic, this time all about the lovely Bay State.
 Whether you’re hanging with the boys of Attleboro, the staring dogs of Suffolk County, or your definitely platonic friend that you drove across the state with, you can get this horribly captivating unofficial Massachusetts theme song stuck in your head while you do it.